AWWOA Chair, Sandra Kotch

 There are three categories for Industry Representatives as follows:

 - Post-Secondary Institution Representative (providing water & wastewater curriculum)

 - Municipal Services & Suppliers Association Industry Representative

 - The elected positions are all three-year terms, unless otherwise noted.

 - Nominated member must be in good standing with AWWOA (membership paid by Jan 25th).

 - The Life Member Category includes both "life members" and "honorary life members".
 As of March 2016, only the Honorary Life Membership category remains as per bylaw amendments.

-- An Executive member can, if elected, serve a total of three consecutive two-year terms.
-After the first two-year term, the individual must be nominated and re-elected in order to serve the second two-year term.
-After the second two-year term, the individual must be once again nominated and re-elected to serve the third and final two-year term.
+- An Executive member can, if elected, serve a total of three consecutive three-year terms.
+After the first three-year term, the individual must be nominated and re-elected in order to serve the second three-year term.
+After the second three-year term, the individual must be once again nominated and re-elected to serve the third and final three-year term.
 If an individual serves three consecutive terms, he or she must take a minimum of one year off from the board.

 - All submissions for nominations to the executive must include a black and white passport photo and a brief biography which includes member’s reasons for running.